 Project integration management has seven integrated processes (steps) that ensure a project work like a charm.

-To develop a project charter is the first process of project integration management.
-A project charter is a project definition document which describes essential project information such as the project name, location, project objectives, project vision, project stakeholders, etc.
+Developing a project charter is the first process of project integration management.
+A project charter is a project definition document that describes essential project information such as the project name, location, project objectives, project vision, project stakeholders, etc.

 A project can not begin without a project charter.
 It is an official document that authorizes the project formally.
-Business case, agreements, organizational process assets, and enterprise environmental factor are the inputs of the project charter.
+Business case, agreements, and organizational process assets are the inputs of the project charter.

 Project Management Plan